Guudji yiigu, yii Biripi barray, yii Gathang-guba barray

 The Friends work in conjunction with the FOGs Art Fund Trust, administered by three independent trustees - Dr Philip Walkom Gallery Patron, Paul Stack Managing Director Stacks Finance and Shane Crellin, Chartered Accountant.
 The FOGS Art Fund Trust has Deductible Gift Recipient status and donations are tax deductible, being used to support the Manning Regional Art Gallery, the Manning Art Prize and promote the visual arts in our community.
 Approximately 100 FOGs volunteers work at the Gallery, in reception and retail, unpacking and organising artworks, installing and dismantling exhibitions, assisting with the organisation of and catering for exhibition openings and other events, and grounds maintenance.

 Would you like to become involved?
 Our Committee members are present at all Gallery functions and would love to meet and talk with you.
-Our monthly meetings are held on at 4.30pm on the 4th Wednesday of each month at the Gallery – please come along and join us.
+Our monthly meetings are held on at 5.00pm on the 4th Wednesday of each month (except December) at the Gallery – please come along and join us.
 You can contact us for further information, make Donations, or apply to become a member online.

 FOGS welcomes new volunteers who assist the Gallery in the following ways;